bemar76/bemar76/README.md

-- 👋 Hi, I’m @bemar76
+- 👋 Hi, I’m Benjamin (@bemar76)
-- 👀 I’m interested in doing stuff with java
+- 👀 I’m interested in doing stuff with java.
-- 🌱 I’m currently learning android app programming
+- 🌱 I’m currently learning android app programming.
-- 💞️ I’m looking to collaborate on multifactor authentication stuff
+- 💞️ I’m looking to collaborate on multifactor authentication stuff.
+I'm still fascinated to develop with java even after 15 years working as java developer in different areas and branches.
 - 📫 How to reach me java@bemar.de

 <!---